Uralstech/uralstech.github.io/_posts/2024-02-22-ezrSquared-Development-Update.md

 And of course, you can mix and match them all!
 (but you cannot have `global` and `private` together, duh)

-The same applies when defining functions and object-types!
+The same applies when defining `functions` and `object`-types!

-Static variables are assigned to the object-type's (or class's) context, which is seperate from the context of an instance of the class.
+`static` variables are assigned to the `object`-type's (or class's) context, which is seperate from the context of an instance of the class.

 ### Continuing From The Previous - Define Blocks!

 Tired of having to type `private` or `static` again and again?
-Put them in a define block!
+Put them in a `define` block!

 Syntax:
 ```ezrSquared